yard

 Many bold purples want strong sun.
 Perennial salvia, echinacea clumps, Russian sage sprays, and English lavender rows all color best in open, sunny spots with good drainage.

 Shadier beds are not stuck with white and green.
-Hostas with bluish leaves, purple astilbe plumes, and fernlike bleeding hearts brighten dappled areas.
-Deep purple foliage from shrubs like Loropetalum can act like flowers even before it blooms.
+Hostas with bluish leaves and purple astilbe plumes brighten dappled areas.
+Fernlike bleeding hearts and deep purple foliage from loropetalum can do the same before flowers even open.

 Zone matters as much as sun.
-In zone 3–4, lean on hardy perennials like garden phlox, fall asters, and purple daylilies.
-In zones 8–11, heat lovers such as wisteria vines and heat proof lantana handle summers similar to crepe myrtles.
+In zone 3–4, lean on hardy perennials like garden phlox.
+Purple asters and daylily varieties can fill the same climate slot.
+In zones 8–11, heat lovers like wisteria vines handle heat well, and lantana fills the same niche as crepe myrtles in long summers.

 Check your zone before buying borderline plants.
 A shrub rated only to zone 6 may die back after one harsh zone 5 winter.